ElucidataInc/polly-docs/docs/Apps/High Throughput Drug Screening.md

 ![IC50 Plot](../img/HTS/Analysis1.png) <center>**Figure 13.** IC<sub>50</sub> Plot</center>

 **Lethality:** It offers an indication of the lethal toxicity for a given drug.
-Basically it provides the degree to which a drug is harmful to a user or how capable it is of causing death.
+It provides the degree to which a drug is harmful to a user or how capable it is of causing death.

 The *Lethality* section provides a chart showing relative lethality of drugs for all the cell lines uploaded.